 The little brown bat is a small North American bat.
 Their colors vary from light tan to dark brown, with a lighter color on its underbody.
 It measures from 8 to 9.5 cm and weighs from 5.5 to 12.5 g.
 This insectivore eats mosquitoes, moths, beetles, etc. Their lifespan is from 6 to 7 years.

 They live in most of North America.
 They will find any place to roost during the day, such as trees, caves, and rocks.
 In winter, this bat hibernates in caves.
-They live over most of the state, although they are listed as endangered on the IUCN red list.
+Although they are listed as endangered on the IUCN red list, they live over most of the state.

 Long-finned Pilot Whale